jina-ai/jina/docs/concepts/orchestration/flow.md

 To add a condition to an Executor, pass it to the `when` parameter of {meth}`~jina.Flow.add` method of the Flow.
 This then defines *when* a Document is processed by the Executor:

-You can use the [DocArray query language](https://docarray.jina.ai/fundamentals/documentarray/find/#query-by-conditions) to specify a filter condition for each Executor.
+You can use the [MongoDB query language](https://www.mongodb.com/docs/compass/current/query/filter/#query-your-data) used in [docarray](https://docs.docarray.org/API_reference/utils/filter/) which follows  to specify a filter condition for each Executor.

 ```python
 from jina import Flow